PowerLineSeg/PowerLineSeg/README.md

 As shown in this figure, this dataset includes four categories: Powerline, Tower, Insulator, and Ground.
 Ground points account for more than 96.7%.
 Actually, the content of ground points is quite rich, including vehicles, vegetation, buildings, highways, communication towers, etc. We are further enriching the annotations of this dataset.

 ## Statistics
-The Table below shows the data distribution of the dataset.
-First, we divide the data into two parts according to the terrain, and then each part is further divided into training set, validation set and test set according to the proportion.
+The table below shows the data distribution of the dataset.
+First, we divide the data into two parts according to the terrain, and then each part is further divided into the training set, validation set and test set according to the proportion.

 |  | Tower | PowerLine | Insulator | Ground |